-This is perhaps one of the most obvious social media tips for bloggers, but you kind of need some kind of content plan if you’re managing your own social media accounts.
+This is perhaps one of the most obvious social media tips for bloggers, but you need some kind of content plan if you’re managing your own social media accounts.

 If you want to build a loyal following on social media, you need to maintain contact with your audience and post on a frequent basis.Click To Tweet